vparnas/scripts/README.md

 # scripts

-Helper utilities not yet deserving a separate repository
+Helper utilities not yet deserving a separate repository.
+Descriptions of the more notable ones follow:

 ## circuits